dayvidpham/AlpineArtistry/README.md

 ## Setup and Run

-1. Navigate to the following URL in Google Chrome: `chrome://extensions`
+1. Navigate to the following URL in Google Chrome: `chrome://extensions`.
+2. In the top-right, make sure the toggle for "Developer mode" is enabled.
-2. Press the "Load unpacked" button near the top left
+3. In the top left, press the "Load unpacked" button.
-3. Select this directory in the file selector window that opens
+4. Select the directory containing this repo in the file selector pane that opens.
-4. Pin the extension onto your extension bar.
+5. Pin the extension onto your extension bar.
-5. Go to your favourite site.
+6. Go to your favourite site.
-6. Click the extension in the extension bar!
+7. Click the extension in the extension bar!